-Section 34 of the ERA allows the Minister of Energy to make Ministerial Determinations for new generation capacity if he believes that it is required to secure the "continued uninterrupted supply of electricity."
+Section 34 of the ERA allows the Minister of Energy to make ministerial determinations (Determinations) for new generation capacity if the Minister of Energy believes that it is required to secure the 'continued uninterrupted supply of electricity.'

-Determinations have been made with regard to renewable energy (totaling 13,225MW) as well as determinations for cogeneration (1,800MW), gas (3,126MW), hydro (2,609MW) and coal baseload (2,500MW).
+Determinations have been made with regard to renewable energy (totalling 13,225MW) as well as determinations for cogeneration (1,800MW), gas (3,726MW), hydro (2,609MW) coal baseload (2,500MW)

-To date these determinations have specified that the DoE would be the procurer, independent power producers would be the sellers and Eskom would be the buyer of all new generation capacity developed pursuant to the determinations.
+and cross-border coal projects (3,750MW).
+To date, the aforementioned Determinations have specified that the DoE would be the procurer, independent power producers would be the sellers and Eskom would be the buyer of all new generation capacity developed pursuant to the Determinations.